Q: Are there benefits in

 understand the correlation between the numbers on the page and

 the finger numbers.
-If he or she knows the alphabet letters A
+If he or she knows the alphabet A

-through G, that is all that is required.
+through G, that is all that's needed.
 Your child should be

-able to sit still for about 10 to 15 minutes while focusing on
+able to sit still at the piano for about 10 to 15 minutes while

 Woodwinds -- Children as young as age 5 can begin learning

 the recorder, which is a great stepping stone to any instrument.
 Progression to flute, clarinet, and saxophone depends

 on the child's fingers being large enough to cover holes and

 reach keys.
 Also, a child must have the strength to hold the

 Brass -- Brass instruments can be too heavy for a

 child younger than age 9.
 Many young children don't have the